HyperCodec/zisp/README.md

 def functionName (argname1 argname2) (body)
 ```

 Unlike the `global` function, `def` is a sort of macro that can accept identifiers and contexts as their literal tokens.
+Functions do reside in the global scope, meaning that

 ### Primitives
 - `int` - a 32-bit signed integer. literals defined by just typing the actual number characters.